 Welcome

-The Eichel Lab seeks to understand how neurons build their elaborate polarized architecture.
+The Eichel Lab seeks to understand how neurons build their elaborate polarized architecture and how this enables nervous system function.
 Neurons are extremely compartmentalized cells that must maintain the separation of hundreds of proteins in their distinct axonal and dendritic compartments.
 This polarized organization is essential for neuronal circuit formation and function.
 How neurons establish and maintain polarity is an enduring question in cellular and developmental neurobiology.
 We investigate this question using a C. elegans-to-human neuron cross-translational platform that provides both an in vivo model and a system to identify conserved mechanisms underlying neuronal polarity.